Kolkata Police: Anti-Bicycle Policies and Actions

-The Kolkata Police has been infamously known for its anti-bicycle policies by enforcing arbitrary rules.
-The department began to impose blanket bans on bicycles on major roads and throughfares since 2008.
+The Kolkata Police has been infamously known for its anti-bicycle policies by enforcing arbitrary rules and imposing blanket bans on bicycles on major roads and throughfares since 2008.
 The ban has been imposed to improve traffic flows, and violation of such bans has led to imposing a fine of Rs 100-300 or seizing of bicycles, along with harassment of riders at the hands of police officials.
 There have been protests against such bans, as bicycles have neither caused traffic congestion by traffic experts, nor the ban was approved by the State Government.
 The fines imposed against bicyclists do not conform to the violations in the Motor Vehicles Act, as the Act does not mention any penalties against bicyclists.
 Furthermore, traffic officers who impose penalties issue small slips, which are chits of plain paper a little bigger than postage stamps, with a traffic police stamp, which incensed corruption and bribery.
 As a result of the ban, Public Interest Litigations were filed in the Kolkata High Court in 2014 against the traffic police department, which subsequently reduced the ban of bicycles from 174 to 62 thoroughfares following the court's intervention.
 Despite not being mandated in the Motor Vehicles Act, the Kolkata Traffic Police has been involved in seizing and impounding bicycles of riders defying or violating the ban.

 Since 2018, the Kolkata Police has been condemned for being iron-handed towards bicyclists at several instances, such as performing stunts, and riding on pedestrian sidewalks/footpaths.
-The department tried to raise the penalties from Rs 100 to 1000 for violators performing stunts, but since bicyclists do not require licenses, it was resisted and not implemented.
+The department tried to raise the penalties from ₹ 100 to 1000 for violators performing stunts, but since bicyclists do not require licenses, it was resisted and not implemented.
 Furthermore, beginning November 2021, the department began to target bicyclists who are found drunk and began to charge riders under the section 510 of the Indian Penal Code (later section 24 of Bharatiya Nyaya Sanhita) instead of section 185 of the Motor Vehicles Act for public intoxication rather than drunken pedaling.